 Make the process of getting life insurance simple

 The truth is life can be hard and unexpected situations happen but it's better to have a plan in place, and one key element of your plan should be getting life insurance, and it doesn't have to be a complex process.
+The first place to start would be to determine whether you need term vs. whole life insurance.
+If you decide on term life insurance, then you'd need to research the best one for your needs.
+The same applies to whole life insurance.

 There are several online providers that offer life insurance and a quick Google search yield results and supporting reviews.
 You can also take some time out to contact your local insurance provider to have a conversation about what you might really need.